Ergosign/ux-library-generator/README.md

         }
     }
 ```
-4. Rename the ergosign style guide package in the gruntfile from `@ergosign-external/grunt-ergosign-style-guide` to `@ergosign-external/kss-style-guide-ergosign-theme`
-5. Install the packages using `npm install`
+3. Install the packages using `npm install`
-6. The style guide navigation is based on a two level navigation.
+4. The style guide navigation is based on a two level navigation.
 First level sections will be rendered as a collapsable dropdown in the navigation bar containing the second level sections which are links to the specific controls.
 The structure may look like this:
 ```
 Building Blocks
     Some Flyout